01January 2008: Fed Tries to Stop Housing Bust

 14October 3, 2008: Congress Passes $700 Billion Bailout Bill

-The bank bailout bill was supposed to give troubled banks the right to submit a bid price to sell their assets to TARP as part of a reverse auction.
-However, it would have taken too long to implement.
-Instead, Treasury bought shares of troubled banks to inject capital into the frozen financial system.
+The bank bailout bill was supposed to be a reverse auction.
+It would give troubled banks the right to submit a bid price to sell their assets to the Troubled Asset Relief Program.
+But, this would have taken too long to implement.
+Instead, the Treasury bought shares of troubled banks to inject capital into the frozen financial system.

 15October 6: Global Stock Markets Collapse Despite Central Bank Action